dsohk/neuvector-multicluster-security-workshop/docs/03-neuvector-federation-policy.md

 In next task, Task 3, we will test the Federated Admission Control Policy on any of the NeuVector Federated Cluster.
 We will be testing on `Cluster2`.
 The application used in our example is spring-petclinic app and we would be deploying the application via Rancher Fleet (CD)

-## Task 3 - Verify deploy spring-petclinic app using fleet
+### Task 3.3 - Deploy Application to validate Admission Control Policy for application `spring-petclinic` using fleet

 What is Fleet ?